 Most dry shampoo instructions say to spray from 10-15cm away; Batiste expert Val Benavides says this is because "the product is too concentrated in a small area and could potentially become wet."

 The best practice is to spray from a fair distance away, then leave for a minute or two (to allow the dry shampoo to soak up excess oil) before styling.
+According to Patrick Wilson, hairdresser and GHD creative artist, the optimal distance is 10cm from the head.
+“Not too close so that the product becomes too concentrated in one spot but not too far as to not be effective.”

 DO brush it through